YuhaoWang-crypto/DrugRepurposingV2/README.md

-# CLCN GEO → Connectivity (L1000CDS2 / L1000FWD / Enrichr) → (optional) PPI → Ranked Drug List
+# GEO → Connectivity (L1000CDS2 / L1000FWD / Enrichr) → (optional) PPI → Ranked Drug List

 This is a Streamlit wrapper around a Python pipeline that: